bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 I mean, it's not supported by Lightning yet, but hopefully will be soon.
 And then, but on my side, maybe for improved security, I could have a hardware wallet or three hardware wallets.
 And then just on my side for this part of the MuSig, for my key in the MuSig, I want to have another threshold set up.
-Like if two of my hardware wallets agree, then they can sign for just my part of the MuSig.
+If two of my hardware wallets agree, then they can sign for just my part of the MuSig.
 So it's basically a 2-of-2 MuSig at the top and on my side it's a 2-of-3 on that side of the tree.

 Speaker 0: 00:02:20